 Students are encouraged to ask questions of their peers and of me on our communication board.
 The students utilize the online discussion boards to interact with classmates, to post any questions they have from the reading material and homework assignments, to answer classmates questions and most importantly to discuss the interpretation of our results.
 The class operates asynchronously and I am available for live chats on an as-needed basis.

 Students must complete Algebra 2 prior to start of class and be in the 9th - 12th grade during the 2017-2018 school year.
 All home-schooled students who pay tuition on or before August 15 will be accepted or until the class fills.
 A passion for math is not required.

 While this class is neither reading nor writing intensive you will be required to do both.
 Past students report they spend on average 2 hours per day on AP Statistics.
 Some students report spending more time than that, others report spending less.

 Class Meeting Time:

 Student assessment will consist of a combination of multiple choice and free response exams, hands-on activities, home-work and class participation.
 The exams are graded using the AP exam scoring guidelines.
 My experience with assessing student responses ensures that the students taking this course are well-prepared for a good score on the AP® Statistics exam next spring!
 Past AP Stats students have earned a qualifying rate on the AP exam (scores of 3 or higher) of 98% with 5 (55%) being the most common score.

-How to register: Complete the registration form http://www.aphomeschoolers.com/xstatistics/application.pdf and email it to: email@example.com.
-You do need to wait to hear from me at this time before paying the course fee.
+How to register: Complete the registration form http://www.aphomeschoolers.com/xstatistics/application.pdf and email it to: firstname.lastname@example.org.
+You do not need to wait to hear from me before paying the course fee.